Ojocaliente, Zacatecas

 Ojocaliente (population ~44,144) is a medium-sized town in the southeastern part of the Mexican state of Zacatecas.
-It is considered the center of México.
+It is considered the geographical center of México.

+History

 The town was founded in 1620; its first name was "Real Villa de Sacramento y Ojocaliente Mina de Bastidas."

+In the 1900s (decade), copper mines were actively developed in the town.

-The name of Ojocaliente (literally "hot eye") derives from its hot springs ("ojo" meaning pond or pool) and mineral veins that were exploited in the hills of Santiago.
+The name of Ojocaliente (literally "hot eye") derives from its hot springs ("ojo" figuratively meaning pond, springs, or pool), and mineral veins that were exploited in the hills of Santiago.
+In 1927, those springs became the source of contention between locals and the Federal Government, when troops bathed in the town's only water source available.

+Transportation

 The center of town is cut in half by the Pan American Highway # 45 Mexico - Ciudad Juarez.
 It has an airport 55 km to the north.

+Economy

 Ojocaliente is a producer of beans, maize, barley, prickly pears, and potatoes; it also has grape groves and wine processing plants.

+Culture

 Ojocaliente is cradle of culture and art with artist, composers, chroniclers, mariachis, charros association and a school of arts.

+Education

 Ojocaliente has six primary schools and a high school, which is affiliated with the Universidad Autónoma de Zacatecas.

+Religion

 The town has a Catholic cathedral, eight Catholic chapels, and a Mormon chapel.

+On September 21, 2002, the statuette of El Santo Niño of Atocha was paraded in Ojacaliente.

+Geography

 Ojocaliente sits at 2040 m above sea level.
 It has a land area of 685.775 km^{2}.